swcarpentry/r-novice-inflammation/_episodes/01-starting-with-data.md

 ~~~
-# first value in dat
+# The first value in dat is indexed at row 1 column 1
 dat[1, 1]
 ~~~
 {: .r}